Cerrado

 ECOSYSTEMS OF THE CERRADO

-The cerrado is tropical savannah characterized by the annual average temperature of 68 degrees Fahrenheit (20 degrees Celsius) to nearly 79 degrees Fahrenheit (26 degrees Celsius).
+The cerrado is tropical savannah characterized by the annual average temperature of 68 degrees Fahrenheit (20 degrees Celsisu) to nearly 79 degrees Fahrenheit (26 degrees Celsius).
 The dry colder season extends from May to October.
 The soil is mostly nutrient poor.

 The cerrado biome is home to a variety of ecosystems, including dry forests, grasslands, wetlands, shrublands, savannah, gallery forests, and even wet forests.